dannsam/xenko-docs/manual/animation/custom-blend-trees.md

         // pass the new animation state (stack = blend tree) to the animation system.
         AnimationComponent.BlendTreeBuilder = this;

-        // As we override the animation system, we must create an AnimationClipEvaluator for each clip we want to use. animEvaluatorWalk = AnimationComponent.Blender.CreateEvaluator(AnimationWalk);
+        // As we override the animation system, we need to create an AnimationClipEvaluator for each clip we want to use. animEvaluatorWalk = AnimationComponent.Blender.CreateEvaluator(AnimationWalk);
         animEvaluatorRun = AnimationComponent.Blender.CreateEvaluator(AnimationRun);
     }

     public override void Cancel()
     {
-        // When the script gets cancelled, don't forget to release all animation resources created in Start() - AnimationClipEvaluators
+        // When the script is cancelled, don't forget to release all animation resources created in Start() - AnimationClipEvaluators
         AnimationComponent.Blender.ReleaseEvaluator(animEvaluatorWalk);
         AnimationComponent.Blender.ReleaseEvaluator(animEvaluatorRun);
     }